MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

 #### Efficient querying

 Grounding data is used in generative AI applications to increase the accuracy and relevance of the responses to user queries.
-So consider user queries upfront.
+Consider user queries upfront.
 Understand what questions could be asked, who asks them, and how frequently.
-This helps the application form context and understand what result might be relevant.
+This information helps the application form context and understand what result might be relevant.

 Typical types of searches are: